-The National Longitudinal Study of Adolescent Health (Add Health) measures several different health-related services that schools across the United States provide.
-Using these measures, I identify schools offering any routine or preventive/physical healthcare-services geared toward overall student well-being-including treatment for minor illnesses, physical exams, diagnostic screenings, immunizations, and nutrition services.
+The National Longitudinal Study of Adolescent Health (Add Health) measures several services that schools across the United States provide.
+I identify schools offering any routine or preventive/physical healthcare-services geared toward overall student well-being-including treatment for minor illnesses, physical exams, diagnostic screenings, immunizations, and nutrition services.
 I focus on these types of services because they address the needs of many students, while filling a void most acutely experienced by students who lack health and educational resources.
-Moreover, they have received little prior attention, especially compared to mental health services, whose academic effects have been examined recently (see, for example, Reback 2010 and Carrell and Hoekstra 2014).
-My analysis has three goals.
-First, I examine how the provision of these services at school predicts students' academic performance in both the short- and long-term, analyzing multiple measures of educational outcomes to assess the consistency of the results and controlling for a rich set of school contextual variables.
-Second, I test whether the relationship between service provision and academic outcomes is explained by increased opportunities to learn.
-Third, I test whether school provision of preventive/physical health services is more strongly related to academic performance for subpopulations of students facing educational disparities and potential unmet health needs-specifically, subgroups defined by race, family income, and health insurance status.
+Moreover, they have received little prior attention, especially compared to mental health services, whose academic effects have been examined recently (see, for example, Reback 2010 and Carrell and Hoekstra 2014).2 I address three goals.
+First, I examine how the availability of these services at school predicts students' academic performance in both the shortand long-term, analyzing multiple educational outcomes to assess the consistency of the results and controlling for an extensive set of school contextual variables.
+Second, I test whether the relationship between service provision and academic outcomes is explained by increased opportunities to learn, which serves to substantiate or undermine the theorized mechanism of action.
+Third, I test whether school provision of these services predicts academic performance more strongly for subpopulations facing educational disparities and potential unmet health needs-specifically, subgroups defined by race, family income, and health insurance status.

-An important concern in observational survey research of this kind is that the schools that provide health services and the students who attend such schools are different in unobserved ways that also relate to academic performance.
-Controlling for a rich set of measures reflecting schools' level of advantage and academic environment in the multilevel models that test the main relationships in this study helps to mitigate these concerns.
-However, the potential for selection on unobservable traits remains.
-Although examining unobservable traits is impossible, to provide insight into potential selection, I precede the main analysis with an investigation into how numerous school and student-body characteristics predict the presence of services.
-Selection concerns are undercut by the fact that provision of services is relatively uncorrelated with other indicators of school quality, including measures of the student body's socioeconomic composition and academic experience.
-The main analyses consistently show a positive relationship between provision of services and academic performance: Offering preventive or physical health services at school predicts a higher GPA, a higher chance of passing all courses, and a higher chance of graduating from high school.
+An important concern is that the schools that provide health services and the students who attend such schools are different in unobserved ways that also relate to academic performance.
+Controlling for many measures of schools' academic environment and level of advantage in the multilevel models testing the paper's main relationships helps to mitigate-but does not eliminate-concerns about selection on unobservable characteristics.
+To provide insight into potential selection, I precede the main analysis with an investigation into how numerous school and student-body characteristics predict the presence of services.
+Selection concerns are undercut by the fact that provision of services is relatively uncorrelated with numerous indicators of school quality, including measures of socioeconomic composition and academic experience.
+The main results consistently show a positive relationship between availability of services and academic performance: Offering preventive/physical health services at school predicts a higher grade point average (GPA), a higher chance of passing all courses, and a higher chance of high school graduation.
 However, these relationships are generally uniform across student subgroups, rather than offering the greatest benefit to those in the greatest need of health services.